 A couple of cents won’t be the difference between someone thinking your playing sounds terrible, unless you’re trying to impress elitists or other hard-to-please individuals.

-So all-in-all, I would argue the same point that I mentioned at the beginning of the article: Yes, the Guitar Tuna application is fairly accurate, but it’s not as good as a traditional tuner.
+I would argue the same point that I mentioned at the beginning of the article: the Guitar Tuna application is fairly accurate, but it’s not as good as a traditional tuner.

 I would say that for an iPhone application, Guitar Tuna is definitely worth picking up on your phone, in case you’re on the road and you quickly need to tune your guitar, or you left it back at home.
 It works fine for what you get.

-Moreover, there are even better options out there for tuning your guitar, like guitar tuner pedals which fit right in on your pedalboard and are hooked right into your gear, that way it’s ready to go and you don’t need to pull out your phone or anything.
+Moreover, there are even better options out there for tuning your guitar, like guitar tuner pedals such as the Boss TU-2 which fit on your pedalboard and are hooked into your gear, that way it’s ready to go and you don’t need to pull out your phone or anything.
+You also won’t have to worry about extraneous noises either.

 It’s worth noting that the Korg tuner I was using is actually around 10-12 years old, I believe.
 Since then, I’m sure the microphone system in Korg’s products, among other tuners, has improved considerably.